Dr. Ting Wang

 About Me

-I am an Assistant Professor in the Department of Sociology and the Women, Gender & Sexuality Studies Program at the University of North Carolina, Greensboro.
+I am an Assistant Professor in the Department of Sociology at the University of North Carolina, Greensboro.
 I hold a Ph.D. in Economics from Zhejiang University (China) and a Ph.D. in Sociology from the University of Kentucky (USA).
 My Economics dissertation explored social networks and informal finance, while my Sociology dissertation examined the impact of China's one-child policy on gendered crime.

 As a passionate criminologist with a focus on gender issues, my research interests encompass criminology, criminal justice, gender studies, social network analysis, Asian and Asian American Studies, and China Studies.
 I employ both quantitative and qualitative methods to investigate gender disparities in criminal offending, victimization, and the criminal justice system's processes in America, China, and globally.

-My research has been published in esteemed peer-reviewed journals such as Feminist Criminology, Social Sciences, The Sociological Quarterly, and the International Journal of Comparative and Applied Criminal Justice.
+My research has been published in esteemed peer-reviewed journals such as Feminist Criminology, Women & Criminal Justice, Social Sciences, The Sociological Quarterly, and the International Journal of Comparative and Applied Criminal Justice.
 I have also contributed to edited volumes such as Women and Minorities in Criminal Justice and Perceptions of Female Offenders.